m-ratnikov/stp-testing-api/README.md

-Recruitment platform with admin panel for HR mangers and public landing pages for the candidates.
+API for recruitment platform with admin panel for HR mangers and public landing pages for the candidates.

 The platform’s features include but are not limited to: